 In order to learn sign or spoken language, constant, frequent, and consistent communication is very important.
-Children will learn to enjoy communicating if the family and those around them are committed in a two-way communication (i.e., responding to the child and encouraging the child to respond back) approach.
-Choosing a communication approach or method for a child with a hearing loss may take time and may change if your child's not making progress as expected.
-Information on all communication options should be discussed with professionals, in order to determine what is best for your child and family.
+Children will learn to enjoy communicating if the family and those around them are committed to a two-way communication (i.e., responding to the child and encouraging the child to respond back) approach (This approach is called "serve and return").
+Choosing a communication approach or method for a child with a hearing loss may take time and may change if your child is not making progress as expected.
+Information on all communication options should be discussed with professionals who can help you make informed decisions about what is best for your child and family.
 It is recommended to be open to all approaches, ask questions, and talk to families with children who use a variety of communication modes so you can make an educated decision for your child and family.